 Additionally, upon completion of the internship program, interns are eligible for certification as a Death Investigator through the Colorado Coroner’s Association.
 Interested applicants should email a cover letter, resume, and writing sample to Howard.Daniel@denvergov.org.

-The Forensic Autopsy Technician Internship is a one semester unpaid internship.
-Interns are required to work at least two 8 hour days per week.
+The Forensic Autopsy Technician Internship is a one semester unpaid internship open to volunteers and students.
+Interns are required to work at least two 8-hour days per week (7 a.m. to 3:30 p.m.).
 Minimum qualifications include a GPA of 3.0 or higher, at least a junior class standing, and the pursuit of a career in medicine or forensic sciences.
-Applicants must be at least 21 years of age and able to pass a background check.
+Applicants must be at least 18 years of age and able to pass a background check.
+Once applications are received and reviewed, all qualified applicants will be scheduled for a required shadow day (dates stated above).
+Interns can extend their internship up to a year.

-This internship can be extremely physical and require one to stand for long periods of time.
-Interested applicants should email a cover letter and resume to Gary.Broyles@DenverGov.org
+This internship can be extremely physical and require individuals to stand for long periods of time.
+Interested applicants should email a cover letter, resume, and unofficial transcripts to Ryan.White@DenverGov.org and note if you are receiving credit from your school or just volunteering.

 Here you will find information on what to do when reporting a death and what you will need to provide when doing so.
 View Now